Pawnbroking Guide

 Get a handle on the lingo

-- FCA: The FCA, or the Financial Conduct Authority, issue Consumer Credit Licenses to all UK pawnbrokers.
-If your chosen pawnbroker doesn't have the licence from the FCA, you should avoid them and report them to the FCA immediately.
+• FCA: The FCA: The Financial Conduct Authority (FCA) authorises and regulates financial services firms to carry out consumer lending.
+If your chosen Pawnbroker is not authorised or regulated by the FCA, you should avoid them and report them to the FCA immediately.

 Here at H&T, we understand pawnbroking lingo can sometimes seem like another language.
 So we try to communicate as clearly as possible with all of our customers to make the process seem less daunting.
 If you're ever confused about what a certain term means, or what's happening with your pawned item or loan, make sure to get in touch with our helpful and friendly team who’ll take you through the process step by step.